sagemathinc/cocalc-doc/source/sagews.rst

 * in a Jupyter Notebook
 * from the command line in a terminal

+.. _what-is-sagews:

 What's a Sage Worksheet?
 ==============================

 A Sage Worksheet is a file ending in ``.sagews`` and is subdivided into cells.
 Each cell has an input region and an output region, which might be 0, 1, 2, or many lines long.

-The input can be mathematical, in the Sage syntax, or it could be in many other formats, including `Markdown <https://daringfireball.net/projects/markdown/syntax>`_, HTML, Python 2 or 3, and R.
+The input can be mathematical, in the Sage syntax, or it could be in many other formats, including :doc:`howto/markdown`, HTML, Python 2 or 3, and R. To use a format other than Sage syntax, start the cell with a mode directive such ss "%md" for markdown.
+See this `CoCalc blog article <https://blog.cocalc.com/smc/2016/08/08/custom-magic-commands.html>`_ for more information about built-in and custom sagews modes.

 When you *run* a cell, by clicking ``Run`` or typing ``Shift-Enter``, the input is executed (or formatted, for text processing).
 The result appears in the output after the calculation is done.